 Allow an over-heated pump to cool before servicing.
 Do not remove plates, covers, gauges, or fittings from an overheated pump.
 Liquid within the pump can reach boiling temperatures, and vapor pressure within the pump can cause parts being disengaged to be ejected with great force.
 After the pump cools, drain the liquid from the pump by removing the casing drain plug.
 Use caution when removing the plug to prevent injury to personnel from hot liquid.

 AUTOMATIC AIR RELEASE VALVE

-When properly installed and correctly adjusted to the specific hydraulic operating conditions of the application, the Gorman-Rupp Automatic Air Release Valve will permit air to escape through the bypass line, and then close automatically when the pump is fully primed and pumping at full capacity.
+When properly installed, a Gorman-Rupp Automatic Air Release Valve will permit air to escape through the bypass line and then close automatically when the pump is fully primed and pumping at full capacity.